xmarva/xmarva.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Excited to share that I’m now offering:
+Excited to share that <a href="https://xmarva.github.io/services/">I’m now offering</a>:
 <ul>
     <li>Consulting for businesses building AI/ML products</li>
     <li>Mentoring for engineers in the AI/ML space</li>